Search

 Project description

-The aim of this study is toexamine the exhaust plume from a series of generators in relation to rooftop systems for a data center.
-The aim is to determine whether the exhaust from the systems can contaminate the supply air for the various pieces of equipment, and their impact on adjacent buildings.
-To this end, CFD numerical computations are used to simulate the thermo-aerodynamic behavior of the various phenomena taking place outside the model.
+The objective of this study is toexamine the exhaust plume from a series of generators in relation to rooftop systems for a data center.
+The goal is to determine if exhaust from the systems can contaminate the supply air of the various equipment and their impact on adjacent buildings.
+This involves simulating by CFD numerical calculation the thermo-aeraulic behavior of the various phenomena that take place outside the model.

-In CFD modeling, the shape of the vertical wind speed profile is extremely important.
-It depends mainly on the degree of surface roughness, i.e. the slowing effect of buildings, trees and other obstacles that impede wind flow at the surface.
-Over the entire thickness of the atmospheric boundary layer, wind speed increases with distance from the ground.
-In our study, to take account of wind shear, we use a methodology similar to that of a physical wind tunnel, considering the urban environment for a periphery of 300m around the study site and applying a site-dependent velocity profile.
+When modeling CFD the shape of the vertical wind speed profile is extremely important.
+It depends mainly on the degree of surface roughness, ie the slowing effect of buildings, trees and other obstacles that oppose the flow of wind at the surface.
+Thus over the entire thickness of the atmospheric boundary layer, the wind speed increases as one moves away from the ground.
+In our study, to take into account wind shear we use a methodology similar to a physical wind tunnel by considering the urban environment for a periphery of 300m around the study site and applying a site-dependent velocity profile.

 Play Video